Show All Answers

-Please be aware that any plantings in the public right-of-way may be trimmed by the Arbor Crew and other City maintenance workers to ensure public safety.
+Please be aware that any plantings in the public right-of-way may be trimmed by the City to ensure public safety.

-The City of Oviedo can not provide survey or wetland data for private property located within the City limits.
-This information is the responsibility of the resident owner and should be obtained from qualified surveying and environmental professionals.
+The City of Oviedo does not provide survey or wetland data for private property.
+This information should be obtained from a qualified survey and environmental professionals.

 Yes.
 A permit must be obtained to remove any canopy tree within Oviedo City limits.
 Trees such as palms, fruit, or the understory varieties (i.e. Crape Myrtle) do not require a permit for removal.
-To request a permit, please contact Chris Wenner, Contract Compliance Inspector.
+To request a permit, please contact Chris Wenner, Special Contracts Inspector.

 Please be aware that any plantings in the public right-of-way may be trimmed by City maintenance personnel or contract personnel.
 The City only trims trees for clearance and line of sight issues, not for aesthetics.
 Always call 811 prior to digging.